ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 - `greet(first_name='Alicia', last_name='Keys')`
 - `greet(last_name='Keys', first_name='Alicia')`

-The keyward argument is helpful when there are several parameters and you want make them more readable.
+The keyword argument is helpful when there are several parameters and you want make them more readable.

 When a function has a default argument, you can use the default argument or pass a new value.
 For example: